 Since the class action was issued last fall, we have been contacted by many people who were former patients of Dr. Barwin and their children.
 We are continuing to be contacted by people who have concerns about whether they may be potential class members.
 We are not in a position just yet to provide the full details but from the discussions we have had so far, the following is becoming apparent to us:

-- Problems arising from Dr. Barwin’s practice may have occurred at all points in time throughout his practice, including the time period in which he worked at the Ottawa Hospital in the 1980s and continuing through the time period of 1984 to 2014 when he operated his own practice at the Broadview Fertility Clinic.
-We are also aware of at least one potential problem arising from Dr. Barwin’s practice before he immigrated to Canada.
-Therefore, it is important to note that anyone at any point in time who saw Dr. Barwin for assistance in conceiving a child may be affected.
+- Problems arising from Dr. Barwin’s practice may have occurred at all points in time throughout his practice in Ontario, including the time period in which he worked at the Ottawa Hospital in the 1970s and 1980s and continuing through the time period of 1984 to 2014 when he operated his own practice at the Broadview Fertility Clinic.
+Therefore, it is important to note that anyone at any point in time who saw Dr. Barwin for assistance in conceiving a child in Ontario at either the Ottawa Hospital or at the Broadview Fertility Clinic may be affected.

 - It appears that sperm that was stored with Dr. Barwin for preservation and safe-keeping may also be contaminated.
 Anyone who stored sperm with Dr. Barwin, but conceived a child at another clinic or with another doctor, may also be affected.